Aym90B/MediaProgressWindowsForms/README.md

 [![Releases](https://img.shields.io/github/v/release/Aym90B/MediaProgressWindowsForms)]()
 [![Issues](https://img.shields.io/github/issues/Aym90B/MediaProgressWindowsForms)]()

-A professional 3‑tier desktop application to organize, track and discover media (Movies, Series and Episodes) using a local IMDb dataset.
+A professional 3‑tier desktop application to organize, track and discover media (Movies, Series and Episodes) using real-time IMDb data and local caching.
 Built with WinForms (Presentation), a Business Logic Layer (BLL) and a Data Access Layer (DAL) using ADO.NET and SQL Server.

 ## Table of Contents
 - [About](#about)